-- The Complete University Guide (formerly known as The Good University Guide) places Oxford first (100/100) for Computer Science in 2018.
+- The Complete University Guide places Oxford second for Computer Science in 2023.

-- The 2017 QS University rankings put us second in Europe, and seventh in the world for Computer Science and Information Systems.
+- The 2023 QS University Rankings ranks us top in Europe, and fifth in the world for Computer Science and Information Systems.

 How big is the Department?

 Please see this section titled The outstanding mix of people.